 - Fill the bottle with water and replace the cap.

 - Dig a small hole in the soil near the plant(s) you are watering.

 - Place the bottle upside-down into the hole in the soil.

 This is a simple DIY self-watering system for any gardener.
-This technique will keep your potted plants or garden bed hydrated for about a week.
+This technique will hydrate your potted plants or garden bed for about a week.
 For large projects, add bottles as necessary.